Introduction

 Treatment

-If you suspect your dog has cherry eyes, it is important to consult a veterinarian for appropriate treatment for an accurate diagnosis.
+If you suspect your dog has this diesease then it is important to consult a veterinarian for appropriate treatment for an accurate diagnosis.
 Early intervention is essential to prevent complications and ensure the best possible outcome for your furry friend.
-Cherry eye treatment options include:

 Medical Management: